What Is 'Loss and Damage' from Climate Change? 8 Key Questions, Answered

 Rapidly reducing greenhouse gas emissions is essential to limit temperature rise and secure a safer future for us all.
 So is making major investments to protect communities from severe impacts that will continue to worsen.

-Here, we provide an explainer on the concept of “loss and damage” and what’s needed to address it.
+Here we provide an explainer on the concept of “loss and damage” and what’s needed to address it.

 1) What Is Loss and Damage?

-“Loss and damage” is a general term used in UN climate negotiations to refer to the consequences of climate change that go beyond what people can adapt to; for example, the loss of coastal heritage sites due to rising sea levels or the loss of homes and lives during extreme floods.
-This also includes situations where adaptation options exist, but a community doesn’t have the resources to access or utilize them.
+While there is no official definition of loss and damage under the UN, the term is used in international climate negotiations to refer to the consequences of climate change that go beyond what people can adapt to — for example, the loss of coastal heritage sites due to rising sea levels or the loss of homes and lives during extreme floods.
+This also includes situations where adaptation options exist but a community doesn’t have the resources to access or utilize them.

 2) What Counts as Loss and Damage?